Bohara-Rahul/quizApi/README.md

 ## A Django Rest Framework powered app

-## A Simple django-rest-framework powered api developed for the simple quiz system.
+## A django-rest-framework powered api developed for the simple quiz system.

 ### This API receives the question and answer from the client in json format and, it sends back the response in json format.